Azadpurbey/clg-adda/README.md

 tips with juniors.
 Facility for sharing resources.

-## Tools used:-​ React, Redux, MongoDB, Express, node modules, aws S3.
+## Tools used:-​ React, Redux, MongoDB, Express, aws S3.